Georgia-Armenia Bilateral Trade Analysis 2023

 Industrial Integration

-Trade flows in key sectors and manufacturing demonstrate deep industrial linkages and supply chain integration.
+Trade flows in vehicles: with only spark-ignition internal combustion reciprocating piston engine, cylinder capacity over 1500 but not over 3000cc and copper ores and concentrates demonstrate deep industrial linkages and supply chain integration.

 Supply Chain Integration: Specialized